 This photograph was made during a workshop I was teaching for the C.M.
 Russell Museum in Great Falls.
 I was in Montana for the presentation of my exhibition Ghost Ranch and the Faraway Nearby.

-My assistant Tye Hardison made this photograph of me walking out onto the dunes with my camera and tripod at White Sands National Monument.
+Walking out onto the dunes with my camera and tripod at White Sands National Monument.

 The exact day that inspired my passion for photography is as clear as the glacial waters of Lake Louise in my native Canada.
 I was seven years old and in awe of the majestic landscape around me.
 My mom encouraged me to peer into the viewfinder of the family’s Kodak Duaflex camera for the first time and press the shutter.
 In that instant, I discovered the wonder of capturing a moment in time.